-By of MillarLaw A Professional Corporation On Sunday, February 18, 2018
+By admin of MillarLaw A Professional Corporation On Sunday, February 18, 2018

 In a recent enforcement action FinCEN, the Financial Crimes Enforcement Network levied an $8 million fine on a California card club for violation of the Anti-Money Laundering provisions of the Bank Secrecy Act. (“BSA”).
 One of the more common claims is the cryptocurrency is negotiable at casinos and card clubs resulting in Money Laundering opportunities.
 The BSA imposes specific reporting requirements on gambling establishments for just this very reason.

 A player at an on-line casino or sports book who uses cryptocurrency to fund his/her account can “cash out” in cryptocurrency and transfer cryptocurrency to a casino or card club to complete the conversion to cash.
 In this manner if the casino or card club is lax in its reporting the player is able to conceal his/her gambling wins and avoid (evade) taxation.